 This Solnhofen insect fossil is a Horntail, also sometimes also called Wood Wasp.
 This fossil Wasp belongs to the species Myrmicium elegans.
 The Fossil itself is about 41 mm long and shows a nice and detailed preservation.

-Here is a fossil insect of the species Mesonepa primordialis from the lithographic limestone of Eichstätt.
-This speciem come with positive and negative side and it also offers some potential for further preparation.
+Here is a fossil insect of the species Mesonepa minor from the lithographic limestone of Eichstätt.
+This specimen come with positive and negative side .

 This is a small but detailed regular sea urchin which belongs to the genus Phymosoma.
 This fossil echinoid from Painten snows many spines.
 These spine have a longitudinal striated ornamentation